 Welcome to the University of Texas Skywatchers Report for Monday May 13th through Sunday June 2nd.

-Public viewing on UT campus telescopes is currently on hiatus between the spring semester and summer sessions.
-Viewing nights will resume in early June.
-Please check back for details on the starting dates and times.
+Public viewing on UT campus telescopes has finished for the spring 2019 semester.
+Summer session viewing will start in early-to-mid June.
+Please check back for details on starting dates and times.

 Thank you for calling the University of Texas Skywatchers Report.